ctn2603/gypsy/README.md

-# DinoZone
+# Gypsy
-DinoZone is a website designed to serve as a hub for learning about dinosaurs.
+Gypsy is a virtual gateway to savor the essence of our restaurant, offering a delectable menu, elegant ambiance, and seamless reservations at your fingertips.

 ### Demo